endulum/bonfires-api/README.md

 # Bonfires (API)
-Bonfires is a simple web app allowing users to start "camps" with one another and send messages in them.
+Bonfires is a simple messaging web app allowing users to start "camps" with one another and send messages in them.
 This repo hosts the API of Bonfires.

 ## Technologies
 - Express as the server framework